 Other Momentum Indicators

 Having covered the most important and popular momentum indicators, it is worth saying that there are countless additional ones that you might consider checking out.
 I chose not to cover each and every single one in detail in order to keep this article short.
-Also, most of the indicators in the following list are very similar to at least one of the indicators described.
+Also, most of the indicators in the following list are similar to at least one of the described indicators.

 Having said that, this is a list of additional momentum indicators worth checking out: